dtransla-maker/copilot-chief-of-staff-for-managers/README.md

 > Audience: people managers, functional leaders, project managers, program managers, chiefs of staff, enablement teams, and Microsoft 365 Copilot champions
 > Scope: Microsoft 365 Copilot, Copilot Chat, Outlook, Teams, meeting context, SharePoint, OneDrive, Agent Builder, and selective Copilot Studio escalation

+## Start Here

+New to the project?

+1. Read the overview
+2. Run the Daily Manager Briefing
+3. Use the Meeting Prep Brief
+4. Create the Manager Operating Agent
+5. Scale with governance

 ## The 3-phase deployment model

 | Phase | Goal | What you deploy | What you avoid |